LuckyJimJD/Residency/_pages/information.md

 #### Requirements

-To receive credit for the Residency-in-Practice, you must complete the following activities and assignments:
+To receive credit for the Residency, you must complete these activities and assignments:

 - Field placement hours (based on credit hours for which you have enrolled)
-- Assigned readings;
+- Weekly time logs
-- Time logs, journals, & reports;
+- Assigned readings, journals, & reports
-- One Hour of professional development with a report and analysis;
+- One hour of professional development with a report and analysis
-- Two group meetings with the faculty supervisor;
+- Two group meetings with the faculty supervisor
-- Two individual conferences with the faculty supervisor;
+- Two individual conferences with the faculty supervisor
-- Field supervisor and student evaluations;
+- Mid-term and final evaluations by the site supervisor
+- Student self-evaluation

-_Note:_ Students who complete the requisite number of hours may request to end their residency field placements one week prior to the last day of classes for the term, but no earlier.
-To do so, you must give prior notice to, and obtain permission from, your site supervisor and faculty supervisor.
+_Note:_ If you complete the requisite number of hours early, you may request to end your field placement one week before the end of the term (but no earlier).
+Your site supervisor and faculty supervisor must both approve this request.

 #### Grading

-This course will be graded on a pass/fail basis.
+The course will be graded on a pass/fail basis.
 The minimum requirements for a passing grade are as follows:

 - Completion of required field placement hours;
-- Completion and timely submission of all assignments; and
+- Timely submission of all assignments; and
-- Professionalism in dealing with your field supervisor, faculty supervisor, clients, and others with whom you interact during the residency.
+- Professionalism in dealing with your field supervisor, faculty supervisor, clients, and others during the residency.

-Due dates for journals, time logs, and reports are indicated in the Schedule section below.
-If you are unable to meet an assignment deadline because of your field supervisor's schedule, you should notify me to receive an extension.
+Due dates are indicated in the Schedule & Assignments section below.
+If you are unable to meet a due date because of your site supervisor's schedule, you should notify me to receive an extension.
 Extensions will generally not be granted for other reasons absent extraordinary circumstances.

-Exemplary performance in your field placement, written assignments, and group meetings may earn a High Pass.
-Failure to meet these standards (including but not limited to 3 or more late submissions of written assignments) may result in a Low Pass or a Failing grade, depending on the extent of deficiency.
+Exemplary performance in your field placement, writing assignments, and group meetings may earn a High Pass.
+Failure to meet the course standards (including but not limited to 3 or more late submissions of written assignments) may result in a Low Pass or a Failing grade, depending on the extent of deficiency.